Bailey Antrobus: International career

-He made his debut in June 2022 against France at the Stadium Municipal d'Albi in Albi.
+He made his debut in June 2022 against at the Stadium Municipal d'Albi in Albi.

 In 2022 Antrobus was named in the Wales squad for the 2021 Rugby League World Cup.
 Antrobus played in all three group stage games as Wales were eliminated after losing all their matches.

+He played and co captained Wales against Jamaica in the second row coming up with a 24-16 win at home in Neath.